6The daycare and school system in Ontario, British Columbia and Quebec

 The Ontario education system

 Education is a provincial government responsibility in Canada, so there are differences between provinces and territories.
-There are public and private primary and secondary schools and four publicly funded school systems organized into school districts: English public, English Catholic, French public, and French Catholic.
+There are public and private primary and secondary schools and four publicly funded school systems organised into school districts: English public, English Catholic, French public, and French Catholic.

 So basically, it starts with picking the main language of instruction—English or French!

-Grades are organized as follows:
+Grades are organised as follows:

 Grade 1 2 3 4 5 6 7 8 9 10 11 12

-6 7 8 9 10 11 12 13 14 15 16 17
+Age 6 7 8 9 10 11 12 13 14 15 16 17

 Note that there are a number of alternative schools and that homeschooling is also an option under certain conditions.